The Vermont Statutes Online

-(3) physical therapists and physical therapist assistants employed in the United States Armed Services, United States Public Health Service, U.S. Department of Veterans Affairs, or by another federal agency;
+(3) physical therapists and physical therapist assistants employed in the U.S. Armed Services, U.S. Public Health Service, U.S. Department of Veterans Affairs, or by another federal agency;

 (4) physical therapists or physical therapist assistants licensed or regulated in another jurisdiction of the United States or credentialed to practice physical therapy in another country if that person is teaching, demonstrating, or providing physical therapy in connection with teaching or participating in an educational seminar of no more than 60 days in a calendar year;

 (5) a physical therapist who is licensed in another jurisdiction of the United States if that person is providing distance consultation to a physical therapist licensed pursuant to this chapter;

 (6) a physical therapist or physical therapist assistant licensed in another jurisdiction of the United States or credentialed in another country, if that person by contract or employment is providing physical therapy to individuals affiliated with or employed by an athletic team, an athletic organization, or a performing arts company temporarily practicing, competing, or performing in the State for no more than 60 days in a calendar year.
 (Added 1981, No. 227 (Adj.
 Sess.), § 6; amended 2005, No. 27, § 56; 2007, No. 163 (Adj.
 Sess.), § 16; 2019, No. 131 (Adj.
 Sess.), § 278.)

 § 2084.
 Construction

-This chapter shall not be construed to limit or restrict in any manner the right of a practitioner of another occupation which is regulated by this state from carrying on in the usual manner any of the functions of his or her profession.
+This chapter shall not be construed to limit or restrict in any manner the right of a practitioner of another occupation that is regulated by this State from carrying on in the usual manner any of the functions of his or her profession.
 (Added 1981, No. 227 (Adj.
 Sess.), § 6.)

 § 2085.
 Repealed.
 2007, No. 141 (Adj.
 Sess.), § 3(b).